efimovalex/go-template/readme.md

 # Go Project Template
 A flexible template that allows the quick starting of one or more new golang APIs, processing units or microservices.

+Currently it is wired to start a single service
 ## Introduction
 Find and replace `replaceme` string in all project with your new project name for fast development start.

 File structure:

-- cmd -> where the main files live
+- ./ -> where the main file lives
 - config -> package which has the role of loading the starting config
 - docs -> swagger generated files
 - internal -> clearly defined internal packages and adapters for other services